Edelberth/Edelberth/README.md

 Personal projects in data analysis

-My name is Alberto Jimenez and I am an Industrial Electronics Specialist (E.T.P.CLot) with a Master in Business Intelligence and Data Science (IEBS).
-I work every day to be a good data scientist and help with my knowledge to make 'data driven' decisions.
+My name is Alberto Jimenez, I am an Industrial Electronics Specialist (E.T.P.CLot) with a Master in Business Intelligence and Data Science (IEBS).
+I work every day to be a good Data Scientist and help with my knowledge to make 'data driven' decisions better.

-In this repository are my projects related to data science.
+In this repository are my projects related to Data Science:

 <!--
 **Edelberth/Edelberth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.